David-OConnor/pyflow/README.md

 Python 3.3 or newer required.

 ## Installation
-There are 2 main ways to install this:
+There are 2 main ways to install:
 - Download the binary from (fill in), and add it to a location on the system path.
 For example, place it under `/usr/bin` in linux, or `~\AppData\Local\Programs\Python\Python37\bin` in Windows.
 - If you have `Rust` installed, the most convenient way is to